 • Cost over time: Subscription fees or licensing costs could accumulate over time.

 The truth is many insurance companies are entangled with legacy systems that are hard to untangle.
-Purchasing an insurtech solution can serve as an extension to these core systems, delivering modern, easy-to-integrate features catering to specific needs.
+Purchasing an insurtech solution can serve as an extension to these core systems, delivering modern, easy-to-integrate AI features catering to specific needs.

-Building an IT solution: The tailored path
+Building your own solution: The tailored path

-Embarking on the journey of crafting an in-house IT solution gives you a tailored system to meet business-specific needs and directly integrates with your core system.
+Embarking on the journey of crafting an in-house IT solution gives you a tailored system to meet current business-specific needs and directly integrates with your core system.
 However, this path carries its own set of challenges.

 Pros: